 Governance Area Governance Control Issue Action Required Responsible Officer

-IT - Disaster The Council's IT Disaster Recovery / Having completed the upgrading Director of Communities &
+IT - Disaster The Council's IT Disaster Recovery / Having completed the upgrading Director of Finance

-Recovery /Business Business Continuity system remains a of the core environment in April Environment
+Recovery /Business Business Continuity system remains a of the core environment in April

 Continuity strategic risk to the Council, due to the 2017, the primary risk around the

 pivotal nature of the service to the TWC Data Centre has been

 Council's operations. mitigated.

 Having completed the move to our

 new Data Centre in Slough, the

 geographical risks have been replaced

 with contractor failure, network linkage

 and a new physical location.

 The Council's user estate is now

 operated in a hybrid mode, with some

 users on the core environment, while

 other work with cloud services.
 Loss of

 access to the cloud services is now a

 new strategic risk, along with the

 hacking of our cloud tenancy.

-Governance Area Governance Control Issue Action Required Responsible Officer No Recourse to Public Funds (NRPF) No Recourse to Public Funds (NRPF) is an immigration condition restricting access to public funds, including many mainstream benefits such as Income Support and Housing Benefit.
-Families and individuals may have a right to financial support (accommodation and subsistence) from social services to avoid destitution or because of complex health needs.
-In these cases, the Royal Borough has a duty to support the accommodation and subsistence costs of residents with NRPF.
-These cases are often complex to assess and unpredictable as to how much they cost or how long they last.
-Expenditure in this area has steadily increased and as the Royal Borough receives no funding to support this work represents a significant budget pressure.
-There are also increasing legal costs and legal challenges.
-As Case Law expands there is a significant risk that the Council's duties and responsibilities also expand.
-The issue remains as a significant governance control issue going forward and the position is under regular review.
-The NRPF Team continues to manage the council's response to people who present as requiring support, despite the fact that they have no access to public funds.
-The numbers of families supported is falling slowly, through robust gatekeeping and supported families being processed by the Home office and determined to now have access to public funds.
+Governance Area Governance Control Issue Action Required Responsible Officer No Recourse to Public Funds (NRPF) No Recourse to Public is an immigration contrestricting access to produce including many mains such as Income Suppose Benefit.
+Families and have a right to financial (accommodation and from social services to destitution or because health needs.
+In these cases, the Rochas a duty to support accommodation and costs of residents with these cases are ofter assess and unpredictate much they cost or holdst.
+The Royal Borout funding to support the represents a significant pressure.
+There are also increase and legal challenges.
+A expands there is a significant pressure is a significant pressure.
+The issue remains as governance control is forward and the positive regular review. manage the council's response to people who present as requiring support, despite the fact that they have no access to public funds.
+The numbers of families supported is falling slowly, through robust gatekeeping are supported families being processed by the Home Office and determined to now have access to public funds.
 Applications to the Council remain high.
-The team also manages the Sanctuary Project, which is the resettlement of 20 families under a Government scheme to resettle families from UNHCR camps in the Middle East.
-This project work in partnership with a range of voluntary organisations, including the Greenwich Islamic Centre, (GIC).
-The contract and details with the GIC are being revised.
-Director of Health and Adult Services
+The outturn position for Nil Recourse was £2.8m net expenditure and a variance of £1.8m overspend, this is a decrease of (£381k) from 2019/20.
+The team also manages the Sanctuary Project, which is the resettle families from UNHCR camps in the Middle East.
+This project work in partnership with a range of voluntary organisation, including the Adult Services o d e to